ON SALE: Save 5%

 Day 3: Hike Snowdon

 The transfer to Snowdon takes around 4.5 hours and includes a driver changeover.
-The transfer is through the night so after a quick snack, you'll be ready for a well-earned rest.
-You'll arrive at the foot of Snowdon for around 5:30 am after getting some rest on the bus.
-The sun will begin to rise as you aim to get to the summit for approximately 8 am.
+This transfer is through the night so you will be sleeping on the bus.
+Have a quick snack, then get some rest.
+You'll arrive at the foot of Snowdon around 5:30 am.
+You trek as the sun begins to rise, aiming to get to the summit at approximately 8 am to complete the challenge.

-After the challenge, you'll be transferred to Chester station or Warrington Station where you can continue your onward journey.
-The exact arrival time at the drop off point can vary so we advise booking open rail tickets just in case, for your journey home.
+After the challenge, you'll be transferred to Chester Station or Warrington Station where you can continue your journey.
+The exact arrival time at the drop-off point can vary so we advise booking open rail tickets for your journey home, to be safe.

 image_ARWRRCCFGQASHV6D